how to change a WordPress theme

 How to change a WordPress theme the right way

 In this section, I’m going to focus entirely on the “how” part of how to change a WordPress theme.
-But we’ve also already written a post with some steps to take before changing your WordPress theme.

 Step 1: Install new WordPress theme